alexwlchan/alexwlchan.net/src/_drafts/give-your-audience-time-to-react.md

 These are things to encourage and embrace.
 These things also mean that you'll take longer.

-When I hear people rehearse, they often speak continuously, leaving no time for these unexpected pauses.
+When I hear people rehearse, they usually speak continuously, leaving no time for these unexpected pauses.
 This means the length of their rehearsal is the *minimum* time they'll be speaking in the real thing.
 If the rehearsal runs to the full length of the time slot, there's no room to absorb this audience energy.
 If you want time for that, there needs to be slack in your timings.